hidelab/iceberg/README.md

 (using `-P` like this will cause the job to run on the rse queue if it is available, otherwise it will run on the general queue)

-On `iceberg` Hide Lab rents a node, which means that we get exclusive access to it.
+On `iceberg` Hide Lab used to rent a node which we could access using `-P hidelab`, but we stopped renting the node in May 2018.

-To run jobs on the hidelab node use `-P hidelab`in the job parameters.

-It's `-P hidelab` on `iceberg` and `-P rse` on `sharc`.
-Sorry.

 ## What jobs do I have?